-The first two questions seek to address levels of effort (the quantity and the quality of the work done) and the third the level of impact.
+The first two questions speak to levels of effort (the quantity and the quality of the work done) and the third to level of impact.
 Data are useful for shaping services, addressing gaps, delivering improved outcomes, and, when communicated effectively, building trust in the systems of care.

 The members of the Data and Metrics Workgroup agreed that data standards and measures should evolve as the system evolves.
 Initial measures should be based on available data, including those measures that 988 Crisis Centers are required to capture and report on currently.
 For example, AB 988 legislation requires any entity seeking funds available through the 988 Suicide and Behavioral Health Crisis Fund (such as 988 Crisis Centers) to submit an annual outcomes and expenditures report, which must include the total budget, number, and job classification of personnel and the number of individuals served.
 If known, it must also include outcomes of individuals served and their health coverage status.

 Beginning July 1, 2025, the report must include measures of system performance, including capacity, wait times, and the ability to meet demand for services.
-As part of their existing contracts, 988 Crisis Centers also must report on: total number of contacts received and answered, speed to answer, abandonment, and rollover rates.
-Additional data points may include reasons for referrals and consumer/third party satisfaction rates.
-The state is working with SAMHSA and the national 988 network administrator on data access and data sharing standards and practices to support state oversight of the California 988 Crisis Center network.
+122 As part of their existing contracts, 988 Crisis Centers also must report on: total number of contacts received and answered, speed to answer, abandonment, and rollover rates.
+Additional data points to be considered may include reasons for referrals and consumer /third party satisfaction rates.